 Climate change has been linked to an increased severity and frequency of extreme weather.
-Extreme hot and cold weather, heavy snowfall, heavy rainfall, drought and wildfires may restrict or interfere with the Corporation's operations, increasing its costs and negatively impacting its production.
+Extreme hot and cold weather, heavy snowfall, heavy rainfall, drought and wildfires may restrict or interfere with the Corporation's operations and its access to its properties or cause other operational difficulties, increasing its costs and negatively impacting its production.
 For example, extreme weather may impact the Corporation's ability to complete capital projects, facility turnarounds, maintenance and repairs on time.
 Moreover, extreme weather conditions may lead to disruptions in the Corporation's ability to transport its production, as well as goods and services in its supply chains.
 Extreme weather also increases the risk of damage to infrastructure and equipment and the risk of injury to the Corporation's personnel due to dangerous working conditions.
 Certain of the Corporation's properties are proximate to forests and rivers and a wildfire or flood may lead to significant downtime and/or damage to the Corporation's assets.
 See "Risk Factors - Seasonality and Extreme Weather" in this MD&A.